renpy/renpy/sphinx/source/screens.rst

 `transpose`
     If true, columns are filled before rows.
-The default of this depends on the `cols` ans `rows` properties.
+The default of this depends on the `cols` and `rows` properties.
 If `cols` is given, columns are filled before rows, otherwise rows are filled before columns.

 `spacing`

-    The spacing between columns in pixels.
+    The spacing between cells, measured in pixels.

 In addition, a vpgrid takes all properties a :ref:`viewport <sl-viewport>` can.
-It takes multiple children, up to the size of the grid.
-If there are not enough children to fill all cells, some cells are not rendered.

 ::